 Human beings are complex and constantly undergo developmental changes.

-Likewise, the market and demand of the culture can be fickle and is in a constant state of flux.
+Likewise, the market and demand of the culture can be fickle and are in a constant state of flux.

-Therefore, if you find it difficult to figure out what you really want in life, you are not alone.
+Therefore, if you find it difficult to figure out what you really want out of life, you are not alone.

-It’s hard to figure out what you really want out of life and what to do about it:
+Keep reading to discover six top reasons why it’s hard to figure out what you want out of life, and what to do about it.

 No life form exists that is static, and human beings are a prime example.